andresboveda/tableWebScrape/README.md

 # tableWebScrape
-Python code to parse data tables from websites and send them to your inbox
+Python code to parse data tables from websites and send them to your inbox.